contao/docs/docs/dev/reference/config.md

 When creating a website in Contao you define the website's domain in the website root's settings - or in each website root respectively in a multi-domain setup.
-In order to not have to manually change the domain every time you copy the database from or to different hosting environments you can use the `DNS_MAPPING` environment variable:
+In order to not have to manually change the domain every time you copy the database from or to different hosting environments (for example from live to your local staging environment) you can use the `DNS_MAPPING` environment variable:

 ```env
 # .env.local in your local environment